fenimore/mappyr-backend/README.md

 this accepts an id, and deletes that post.
 Uhm, this *needs* some sort of auth.

-## TODO

-This list ought to be longer

-1. Some sort of authentication, maybe hitching of OAuth so people don't need to create an account.
-2. Track the tokens, including 'anonomyous' tokens, to keep from 'voter fraud'.
-3. Expand the database to include a downvote and upvote table

-### todo routes:

-    /login

-    /token

 # API v2, not yet deployed

 ## User Endpoints